the-events-calendar/the-events-calendar-category-colors/readme.txt

 It needs to be enabled in the Category Colors settings page and the legend must also be enabled and in use for it to function.

+Click on the category of interest in the Legend to see the effect; click again to remove it.

 = Where can I report bugs? =

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).